Skip to Content

 4. Pour in broth and cream and stir.

-5. Bring to a slow boil and allow mixture to cook and thicken for about 5 minutes.
+5. Bring to a slow boil and then add the frozen peas.
+Allow the mixture to cook and thicken for about 5 minutes.
 Add thyme, salt and pepper to taste.

 6. Pour mixture into a casserole dish or deep dish pie pan.